Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md

 the steps below it provide detailed instructions which must be executed in the order shown.

 The CSM upgrade steps are run automatically, either directly through IUF stages or by a hook automatically executed at the beginning or end of an IUF stage.
-For more detail about about the CSM upgrade hooks, see the section [Description of CSM upgrade hooks](#description-of-csm-upgrade-hooks).

 ![Upgrade CSM and additional products with IUF](../../../img/operations/diagram_csm_stack_upgrade_04022025.png)